ng-angular-stack/ng-query/apps/docs/examples/overview.md

 ## A cached global query used without store

-- Display a user by using a cached global query
+- Display a user by using a cached global query without injecting a store (`injectUserQuery`)
 - Plug the userId from the component input to the global query

+## A cached global query (byId) used without store

+- Display a user by using a cached global query without injecting a store (`injectUserQueryById`)
+- Plug the userId from the component input to the global query
+- This enable to cache all visited user page (instead of the last user visited when using `query`)

 ## List with pagination (Local query)